-Canada's plan looks a century into the future, and beyond
+Canada's plan looks a century into the future and beyond

-The NWMO expects to identify a preferred site by fall 2024.
+The NWMO expects to identify a preferred site in late 2024.
 After that, further site characterization and licensing activities could take about nine years.
 Construction is expected to take about 10 years.
-In this scenario, we assume that operations could begin by about 2043.
+In this scenario, we assume that operations could begin between 2040 and 2045.